 Uses

-The automotive and transportation industry uses a variety of aluminum alloys in manufacturing due to their light weight and exceptional durability.
+The automotive and transportation industry uses a variety of aluminum alloys because of their light weight and exceptional durability.
 These properties contribute significantly to reducing the weight of vehicles, which in turn enhances fuel efficiency and lowers greenhouse gas emissions.

 Aluminum is also widely used in

-- packaging such as beverage cans and foils, which benefit from its infinite recyclability, and
+- packaging, such as beverage cans and foils, which benefit from its infinite recyclability

 - the electrical and electronics industries